- National Geographic

 This cruise may also operate on the Sea Lion, sister ship to the Sea Bird.

 Reverse Itinerary (Sitka to Juneau): 5/16/2015, 5/17/2015, 5/30/2015, 5/31/2015, 6/13/2015, 6/14/2015, 6/27/2015, 6/28/2015, 7/11/2015, 7/12/2015, 7/25/2015, 7/26/2015, 8/8/2015, 8/9/2015, 8/22/2015, 8/23/2015, 5/14/2016, 5/15/2016, 5/28/2016, 5/29/2016, 6/19/2016, 7/2/2016, 7/3/2016, 7/23/2016, 7/24/2016, 8/6/2016, 8/7/2016, 8/20/2016, 8/21/2016

 Optional Pre- or Post-Trip Extension: (6 Days)

 Denali National Park: Discover the wildness that lives at the heart of Alaska; add an inland exploration of Denali National Park to you coastal expedition.
 Explore from a comfortable, elegant wilderness lodge.
 From $5,690 per person.
+To reserve your space on a Denali extension, a $550 per person initial deposit is required.
+A second deposit in the amount of 60% of the cost of the extension is due 120 days or more, prior to the departure.
 Contact ExpeditionTrips for details.

 Accommodations aboard ship; all meals; all shore excursions and sightseeing; use of kayaking equipment; entrance fees; group transfers as indicated in itinerary; gratuities (except to ship’s crew), taxes and service charges; services of natural history staff.